ossareh/dotfiles/README.md

 Dotfiles
 ========

-Using the dotfiles from pythons pip repo
+Using the dotfiles from pythons pip repo.
+To get started on a new machine run bootstrap.sh (curl it, run it, it sets up ~/Dotfiles as part of it while ensuring basics are available)

 ### to add files: